jorritfolmer/TA-ad-assets-identities/README.md

 ## What does this add-on do?

-This add-on dumps the following categories from Active Directory so you can use it within Splunk Enterprise Security:
+This add-on dumps the following categories from Active Directory so you can use it within Splunk Enterprise Security.

 1. Identities (sourcetype ad:identities)
 2. Groups (sourcetype ad:groups)